-Whenever I shop online, I try to always use cashback websites like Ebates so I can earn free cashback on all my purchases.
-Ebates is free to use and it’s a great way to earn extra money just for shopping online.
+Whenever I shop online, I try to always use cashback websites like Rakuten so I can earn free cashback on all my purchases.
+Rakuten is free to use and it’s a great way to earn extra money just for shopping online.
 You can sign up for Ebates here and get a $10 welcome bonus.

-If you want to make extra money in your spare time, consider signing up for Uber.
-As an Uber driver, you have the freedom and flexibility to drive whenever you want.
-Because driving people around town is an easy way to make money, many people also sign up to drive with Lyft.
+If you want to make extra money in your spare time, consider signing up for Lyft.
+As a Lyft driver, you have the freedom and flexibility to drive whenever you want.
+This can be a great way to make money in your spare time.

 Companies, such as Healthy Wage, will actually pay you to lose weight.
 Make a bet, lose the weight you say you’re going to lose, and get paid.
 Sounds simple enough, right?
 Check out this post to learn more about getting started with Healthy Wage.

 Make money as a freelance proofreader